 Research Presentation: Multiple Research Methods for Evidence Generation: Using Practice-Based Evidence to Understand Police Body-Worn Cameras

 Abstract: In light of inconsistent evidence from randomized experiments designed to evaluate the effectiveness of police body-worn cameras (BWC), this study aims to explain how practice-based evidence generation can be an alternative evaluation approach that is less concerned with establishing causal conclusions and producing generalizable findings, than solving local problems in context.
 Discussion centers on four dimensions necessary for framing the generation of evidence about the effect of BWC on use of force: problem identification, measurement, causal process, and generalization.
 This study extends our prior research on multiple research methods for evidence generation by applying a realist perspective to systematically review the accumulated evidence generated in previous evaluation studies on the effectiveness of BWC.

-Leevia Dillon is a doctoral student in the Criminal Justice Department at John Jay College/The Graduate Center, CUNY.
-Leevia’s research focuses on violent extremism, online radicalization, risk/threat assessment, and deviance.
+Leevia Dillon was a doctoral student in the Criminal Justice Department at John Jay College/The Graduate Center, CUNY.
+Leevia’s research focused on violent extremism, online radicalization, risk/threat assessment, and deviance.

 Conference: 2019 Asian Conference of Criminal and Operations Psychology, Singapore.
 July 2019.

 Research Presentation: To Snitch or Not to Snitch: Understanding the Bystander Intervention in Violent Extremism